kirchners-manta/multifidelity-water/README.md

  }
 }
 ```
+The `chemmodel-post` algorithm can be executed several times on the same input file, but it will overwrite the existing datasets and attributes.

 ### mfmc-prep
 This algorithm calculates the mean and standard deviation of the diffusion coefficients for each model and stores them as attributes `mean` and `std` in the respective model group.